Mark Grey

 Mark Grey is an American classical music composer, sound designer and sound engineer.

-Career
+Education and early career

 Mark Grey attended San Jose State University in California, where he studied electroacoustic music and composition with Pablo Furman and Allen Strange.
 Grey received a Bachelor and Master of Arts in composition.
 Several years of teaching at the California State Summer School for the Arts allowed Grey to meet and establish ties with several contemporary composers and performers, including John Adams.
 Through Adams, Grey was introduced to Kronos Quartet in 1993.
 Kronos later recruited Grey to be one of their live performance sound designers.